Symbols (album)

-The ninth studio album by German industrial band KMFDM, titled with a set of five unpronounceable, non-alphabetic symbols and commonly known as Symbols, was released on 23 September 1997 by Wax Trax!
+The ninth studio album by German industrial band KMFDM, titled with a set of five unpronounceable, non-alphabetic symbols (💥☠️💣🌀👊) and commonly known as Symbols, was released on 23 September 1997 by Wax Trax!
 Records.
 In some media markets, it is simply referred to as KMFDM.

 Background

-Recorded in Seattle, Symbols marked the introduction of Tim Skold.
+Recorded in Seattle, Symbols marked the introduction of Tim Sköld.
 While his contribution to this album was as a guest, he would become a full-fledged member for Adios and Attak.
 Sascha Konietzko, the frontman of KMFDM, said the title had no special meaning, and was just an idea for a title the group had very early on, before a single album had been released.
 En Esch said the idea for the album title came from the symbols used for curses in comic books.
 The symbols appear in the printed lyrics of "Down and Out"; the corresponding point in the song is covered with a censor-like beep in the song, and is replaced with "(SYMBOLS)" on the official KMFDM lyrics archive.

 Several song files had been purportedly wiped clean during a computer malfunction late in the recording stage, essentially leading to most of the songs having to be re-done basically from scratch.